School Board State and Federal Legislative Program

-- The FCSB supports additional federal funding to help school divisions address the ongoing effects of the COVID-19 pandemic and return to school activities, including funding dedicated to remediation and learning recovery, special education services, technology and broadband provision, food and nutrition service revenue losses, social-emotional supports, and services for English learners.
-(FED.20)
+- The FCSB supports continued federal funding to help school divisions address the ongoing effects of the COVID-19 pandemic and return to school activities, including funding dedicated to remediation and learning recovery, special education services, technology and broadband provision, food and nutrition service revenue losses, social-emotional supports, and services for English learners

 Technology and Broadband Connectivity

-- The FCSB supports continued and adequate funding for educational technology and internet connectivity (E-Rate), including additional flexibility to use E-Rate funds for mobile internet infrastructure, devices, and connectivity for remote or at-home use.
-In addition, the FCSB supports federal resources dedicated to cyber and data security for school and school division technology infrastructure.
-(FED.24)
+- The FCSB supports increased funding for educational technology and internet connectivity (E-Rate), including additional flexibility to use E-Rate funds for mobile internet infrastructure, devices, and connectivity for remote or at-home use.
+In addition, the FCSB supports federal resources dedicated to cyber and data security for school and school division technology infrastructure

 The School Board annually adopts a legislative program to inform public officials and others of its positions on legislative policy issues of importance to the Fairfax County Public Schools.